-2017 Canola Variety Information
+2018 Canola Variety Information

 - Comparative data on leading varieties and newly introduced varieties from participating companies.

-- Detailed reporting on agronomic characteristics such as yield, height, lodging, maturity and economic performance; and site specific performance variables including weather, soil type, crop nutrition, seeding and harvest management.
+- Detailed reporting on agronomic characteristics such as yield, height, lodging, maturity and economic performance, and site specific performance variables including weather, soil type, crop nutrition, seeding and harvest management.

 The CPT trials are conducted under the guidance of a governance committee that approves participating varieties, protocol design, data collection, analyses, reports and finance management.
 The 2018 CPT program was funded by Alberta Canola Producers Commission, SaskCanola and the Manitoba Canola Growers Association, with contributions from the BC Grain Producers Association.
 The Canola Council of Canada delivers the program on their behalf.
 You can learn more about the CPT program and the CPT Technical and Governance Committee in the Canola Variety Selection Guide, available at www.canolaperformancetrials.ca/.

 - All varieties are treated with appropriate commercially associated herbicides and seed treatments;

 - An independent third party representative inspected all trials; and,

 To ensure quality data and statistical analysis, the CPT technical committee established protocols and developed research plot designs.
 Performance objectives were established to provide guidelines on timely field operations and data collection.
-All sites were inspected to verify that guidelines were followed for fair comparisons among the varieties tested.
+All small plot sites were inspected to verify that guidelines were followed for fair comparisons among the varieties tested.
 Audits of field scale projects give growers the confidence that the protocol was conducted in a scientifically sound manner and that comparisons are appropriate.
 Qualified professionals with extensive background in conducting field scale research trials performed the audits.